archethic-foundation/archethic-docs/docs/learn/sharding/beacon-chain/README.md

 ## Concepts

-`Beacon Chain` is used as tracer/marker of a global state but to face some scalability issue, Archethic Blockchain is using `Sharding` also for the `BeaconChain`.
+`Beacon Chain` is used as tracer/marker of a global state but to face some scalability issue, Archethic Blockchain is using `Sharding` also for the `Beacon Chain`.

 Which means that the `Beacon Chain` is sharded and divided into `subset` defined by the transaction's address and a given date.